 WCLS Land Acknowledgement

-We are on the ancestral homeland of the Nooksack and Lummi people.
+We are on the ancestral homeland of the Nooksack, Lummi and other Coast Salish peoples.
 They have been its stewards since time immemorial, respecting the land, river and ocean with the understanding that everything is connected, related and alive.

 We acknowledge the elders and their collective and individual plights and achievements.